 Council Approval: Required.
+Activity Permitted for: J C S A

 About Recreational Tree Climbing

 In recreational tree climbing, girls explore the beauty of living trees with guided facilitator support.
 Recreational tree climbers use ropes, harnesses, saddles, and climbing techniques to ascend into the crowns of trees and the canopies of forests.
 Care should be taken to keep climbers and trees safe.